 Repeating a course for the purpose of improving a grade is possible.
 At this level, courses may only be attempted twice.
 A repeated course with the corresponding grade will appear on the student's academic transcript after the course is completed, but only the last grade earned will be used in calculating the student's cumulative grade point average.
-In accordance with the graduation requirements, no more than two "Cs" are allowed in the course sequence.
 Tuition costs for the repeated class are the responsibility of the student.